ashitoshsable/pattern-game/README.md

 ## Contributing

 🌈 We welcome contributions from fellow adventurers!
 Share your insights and enhancements by opening issues or pull requests.

-## License

-📝 This magical journey is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.